How Can a Content Marketing Strategy Fail?

 Sometimes, marketers are guilty of tunnel vision.
 They talk about themselves, their company, and their specific services, and in doing so, they often fail to realize that they are likely the only ones who find that content useful.
 So their efforts fail.

-Instead of creating the kind of content that you think is useful to your own internal audience, focus outward.
-Create content and provide information that addresses specific questions your audience has.
-They ask, you answer.
 Once you're doing that regularly, you’re actively helping them, and that will create trust in your posts.
 And you, as the trusted source, are the first place they will go whenever there is a question to ask or a need to fill.

 And always remember that great content isn’t about selling.
 You should seek to introduce your brand or product while creating useful information for your audience, and writing interesting stories about your industry.